TheLogicMaster/Cranked/README.md

 - Finish font-ends (Libretro core just crashes at the moment, Desktop has no features, Android only loads a test program)
 - Java library with native libs for Android app consumption
 - Scoreboard support
-- Investigate Catalog app (Web API already documented)
+- Investigate Catalog app (Web API already documented elsewhere)
 - Ability to act as simulator
 - See if emulator can play encrypted games with a dumped key or something (Maybe limiting to just decrypted games)
 - System UI/software from SDK (Create replacement assets, *Darker Grotesque* should be able to be adopted in place of *Roobert* system font)